awe-templates/dev-aliases/README.md

 # dev-aliases

-My command aliases required for a full-stack developer
+My command aliases required for a Javascript/Node Full-Stack developers (*of course you can modify commands with by forking for yourself*).
+Why we need this?
+To save time and avoid typing long commands.
+This is a collection of my aliases for different platforms.

 ## Installation Windows